raspberrypilearning/star-collector/en/step_5.md

 --- task ---

-Right-click on the new 'Text - TextMeshPro' GameObject and select 'rename'.
+Right-click on the new 'Text (TMP))' GameObject and select 'rename'.
 Call it `Time Text` to easily identify it:

 ![Renamed Time gameobject in Hierachy window](images/time-gameobject.png)